-As of March 31, 2018, options to purchase 1,656,753 shares of common stock were outstanding under the 2017 Plan at a weighted average exercise price of \$15.80 per share, and no options to purchase shares of our common stock had been exercised.
-As of March 31, 2018, 1,368,715 shares of common stock are available for future issuance under our 2017 Plan.
+As of March 31, 2019, options to purchase 3,795,600 shares of common stock were outstanding under the 2017 Plan at a weighted average exercise price of \$10.63 per share, and no options to purchase shares of our common stock had been exercised.
+As of March 31, 2019, 689,833 shares of common stock are available for future issuance under our 2017 Plan.

-2017 Employee Stock Purchase Plan
+Amended and Restated 2017 Employee Stock Purchase Plan

-Our 2017 ESPP, which became effective on July 19, 2017, was adopted by our board of directors and approved by our stockholders in July 2017.
+Our 2017 ESPP, which became effective on July 19, 2017, was adopted by our board of directors and approved by our stockholders in July 2017 and amended and restated by our board of directors in December 2018.
 The 2017 ESPP is administered by our board of directors or by a committee appointed by our board of directors.
 The 2017 ESPP initially provides participating employees with the opportunity to purchase an aggregate of 223,341 shares of our common stock.
 The number of shares of our common stock reserved for issuance under the 2017 ESPP will automatically increase on the first day of each fiscal year, beginning on January 1, 2019 and ending on December 31, 2029, in an amount equal to the lowest of: (1) 893,441 shares of our common stock; (2) 1% of the total number of shares of our common stock outstanding on the first day of the applicable fiscal year; and (3) an amount determined by our board of directors.
+The number of shares authorized for issuance under the 2017 ESPP increased, pursuant to the terms of the 2017 ESPP, by an additional 338,630 shares, equal to 1% of our then-outstanding common stock, effective as of January 1, 2019.